-Eye-contact builds trust and focus.
-When speaking to an audience we should try and talk to individual members of the audience not to the audience as a whole.
+As we engage with the audience, we should try and talk to individual members of the audience, not to the audience as a whole.
 We should speak to one person at a time, a sentence or phrase and then shift our eye-contact to another person.
-WE TALK EYE TO EYE
+WE TALK EYE TO EYE.

-Talking to someone and not looking at that person is considered to be impolite, even if it is a fraction of a second.
-We need to get to a full-stop or a comma and even add a short pause, before shifting eye contact form one person to another.
+Talking to someone and not looking at that person, is considered to be unpolite.
+This is valid, even if it is done during a fraction of a second.
+We need to make sure that we get to a full-stop or a comma and then add a transition pause, before shifting eye contact form one person to another.

 It gets more complicated… we also “talk” with our body (other gestures that we make) and would like to make sure that we don’t continue ”saying“ too much with our body, while we shift eye contact, just as we do with the words.